Ruby points

 - When should ruby points be consulted with a doctor?

-- What are the methods for removing ruby points?
+- What are the methods of removing ruby points?

-- What are the contraindications for the removal of ruby points?
+- What are the contraindications for ruby point removal procedure?

 - How to prevent the formation of new ruby points?

-Ruby points are small skin changes that occur as a result of excessive growth of blood vessels, when endothelial cells multiply intensively, forming new capillaries.
-Genetic predispositions play a significant role in their development.
+Ruby points are small skin changes that occur due to excessive growth of blood vessels, when endothelial cells multiply intensively, creating new capillaries.
+Genetic predispositions play a significant role in their formation.
 Their number often increases with age, especially after the age of 30.

 Hormonal fluctuations, such as those related to estrogen levels during pregnancy or after menopause, also contribute to their appearance.
-Other factors influencing their development include: excessive sun exposure, chronic stress, unhealthy diet, and contact with certain chemicals.
+Other factors influencing their development include: excessive sun exposure, chronic stress, unhealthy diet, and exposure to certain chemicals.
 It is worth noting that women with fair skin seem to be more susceptible to these changes.

-Ruby spots, although usually harmless, can be a warning sign when they appear suddenly and in large numbers.
+Ruby spots, although usually benign, can be a warning signal when they appear suddenly and in large numbers.
 Their presence often indicates liver problems such as cirrhosis, fatty liver, or inflammation.
 Sometimes they are even called "liver tears."

-In rarer cases, the sudden appearance of these skin changes may be associated with more serious conditions, such as neuroendocrine tumors or POEMS syndrome.
-They can also accompany metabolic diseases, such as diabetes or hyperlipidemia, as well as thyroid diseases.
+In rarer cases, the sudden appearance of these skin changes may be associated with more serious conditions such as neuroendocrine tumors or POEMS syndrome.
+They may also accompany metabolic disorders, such as diabetes or hyperlipidemia, and thyroid diseases.
 Furthermore, their presence can be a sign of problems with the circulatory system.

 Ruby moles are usually harmless.
 However, in certain situations, a visit to a dermatologist is necessary.
 Pay attention to the following symptoms: